You Young: 2021–2022 season: Beijing Olympics

 Competing at the 2022 Winter Olympics in Beijing, You started the women's event sixth in the short program, having her triple Axel downgraded and receiving an edge call on her flip.
 In her view, "things were not perfectly done, but I think overall it's good."
 You placed fourth in the free skate despite underrotating her triple Axel but remained in sixth overall.
 She later revealed that her father had died while she was competing at these Olympics and, as a result, declined the invitation to skate in the Olympic Gala.

-Shortly after the Olympics concluded, Vladimir Putin ordered an invasion of Ukraine, as a result of which the International Skating Union banned all Russian and Belarusian athletes from competing at the 2022 World Championships.
+Shortly after the Olympics concluded, the International Skating Union banned all Russian and Belarusian athletes from competing at the 2022 World Championships due to the Russian invasion of Ukraine.
 This had a major impact on the women's field, which had been dominated by Russians for most of the preceding eight years, and You entered the championships as a serious podium contender.
 She opted not to attempt a triple Axel in the short program due to feeling uncertainty about it on the morning of, and performed a clean double Axel instead, albeit receiving quarter under rotation calls on two of her triple jumps.
 She finished fourth in the segment, 0.47 points behind third-place Mariah Bell of the United States.
 In the free skate, You underrotated some jumps, including her opening triple Axel, singled a planned triple loop, and fell on a triple flip attempt.
 She dropped to fifth overall.

 2022–2023 season

 You began her season by winning a silver medal at the 2022 U.S. Classic behind teammate Kim Ye-lim.
 On the Grand Prix, she entered the 2022 Skate Canada International as one of the title favourites in the women's event, placing fourth in the short program after performing only a triple-double jump combination.
 She underrotated three jumps in the free skate, also placing fourth in that segment, but won the bronze medal.
 She said afterward, "I didn't expect a medal today because my competition was not as good as usual.
 When the coach told me I was third, I was really surprised, and I am thankful to the crowd that they cheer me up even though the performance was not the best."

 During her second Grand Prix event, 2022 MK John Wilson Trophy, You came down with a high fever and considered withdrawing from the competition.
 Deciding to compete but not fully recovered, You placed sixth in the short program after performing a triple-double combination rather than a scheduled triple-triple.
 She managed to skate a solid free program, however, placing third in that segment of the competition after completing six clean triple jumps and moving up to fourth-place overall.
-For her exhibition program at the event, she skated to "Like My Father" by Jax, which was dedicated to her father, who had died earlier that year.
+For her exhibition program at the event, she skated to "Like My Father" by Jax, which was dedicated to her father, who had passed earlier that year.